 Tip: This hike is a full day trip so bring plenty of water and snacks because the closest shop is back in Mogán.

 Looking for an affordable place to stay in Gran Canaria?
-Get $50 off your first AirBnB stay using this link.
-Alternatively, receive 10% off when you book with booking.com.
-We frequently use these sites during our travels, simply because they are the best.
+Get $70 off your first AirBnB stay using this link.

 4. Roque Noble